 Residents are permitted to bring personal items, such as rugs, throw pillows, lamps and bedspreads.
-However, all rugs must have a fire retardant/flame retardant label (NFPA 701, ASTM E-84) affixed to the fabric.
-Residents are not permitted to drape, or otherwise cover, lights or ceilings in any manner.
+However, all rugs, curtains, and tapestries must have a fire retardant/flame retardant label (NFPA 701, ASTM E-84) affixed to the fabric.
+Residents are not permitted to drape, or otherwise cover, lights or hang from the ceiling ceilings in any manner.
 Paper or other flammable decorations (posters, collages, etc.) should be used in moderation.
-They may not be placed in a manner which could fall onto a person's face while sleeping.
+More than 50% of the wall may not be covered by any item and they may not be placed in a manner which could fall onto a person's face while sleeping.
 Futons are prohibited.